linickx/rsdns/README.md

 Usage:
 TXT records can be used to create SPF & DKIM records, below is an example to create an SPF record.
 `./rsdns-a.sh -u linickx -a 123456 -d linickx.com -n linickx.com -D "v=spf1 include:aspmx.googlemail.com ~all"`
-To delete a record, use rsdns-did.sh
+To delete a record:
+`./rsdns-a.sh -u linickx -a 123456 -d linickx.com -n linickx.com -x`

 ---